Privacy Policy

 What goes to Google (Firebase)

-PathQuest uses two Google Firebase services to keep the app reliable: Analytics (so we know which features people use) and Crashlytics (so we hear about crashes before you do).
-Both are anonymous — neither knows who you are.
+PathQuest uses three Google Firebase modules: Analytics (so we know which features people use), Crashlytics (so we hear about crashes before you do), and Remote Config (which lets us roll out feature changes gradually as the app grows).
+All three are anonymous — none of them know who you are.

 Firebase Crashlytics is even simpler: when the app crashes, it sends us the stack trace and the device/OS state at the moment of the crash, so we can fix the bug.
 No personal identifiers are attached.